 Their first blog as part of this series explained Automated Facial Recognition Systems (AFRS) and defined the key legal and policy questions related to privacy concerns around the adoption of AFRS by governments around the world to aggregate citizen data.
 You can read it here.
 In their second blog, Basu and Sonkar set out to answer these questions in detail.
 You can read it here.

-This is their and final blog as part of this series in which Basu and Sonkar jurisprudentially analyze these questions in light of the mosaic theory of privacy and share their thoughts on the way forward.
+This is their third and final blog as part of this series in which Basu and Sonkar jurisprudentially analyze these questions in light of the mosaic theory of privacy and share their thoughts on the way forward.

 The Mosaic Theory of Privacy